10log10/tinylvt/README.md

 ## Valuation by Auction

-A central problem in land value taxation is the valuation of rents, so they can be charged to resource possessors.
+The core of a land value tax is some mechanism that determines value.

 Traditional property valuation for tax purposes uses real estate transaction data to predict property prices based on the similarities between properties to be valued and properties that have sold recently.
 The most useful sales are between unrelated parties, called "arm's length" sales, since they show how a property would sell on the open market.
 Sales between related individuals, or sales with other goods involved in the transaction, might not indicate the open market value.